- IDENTIFICATION

 RTECS: YR3850000

 To the best of our knowledge, the chemical, physical, and toxicological properties have not been thoroughly investigated.
-Kidney injury may occur, liver injury may occur, damage to the lungs, blood disorders, symptoms may be delayed.
+Kidney injury may occur, liver injury may occur, damage to the lungs, blood disorders, and symptoms may be delayed.

-11. ECOLOGICAL INFORMATION
+- ECOLOGICAL INFORMATION

-• An environmental hazard cannot be excluded in the event of unprofessional handling or disposal.
+Other adverse effects: An environmental hazard cannot be excluded in the event of unprofessional handling or disposal.

-12. DISPOSAL CONSIDERATIONS
+- DISPOSAL CONSIDERATIONS

-13. TRANSPORT INFORMATION
+- TRANSPORT INFORMATION

 Proper Shipping Name: